fourjuaneight/blog/content/posts/darkness-and-data-the-2022-blackout-legacy.md

 title: "Shadows and Data: The 2022 Blackout Legacy"
 seo_title: "Shadows and Data: Navigating Memory and Identity in the Aftermath of the 2022 Blackout"
 og: "Shadows and Data"
 description: "The city of Los Angeles finds itself shrouded in an unprecedented darkness.
-The year is 2022, now defined by a catastrophic event known simply as the Blackout, marked not just by the absence of light but by the erasure of electronic data—a reset of culture and society.
-This chilling scenario sets the stage for the profound narrative of Blade Runner 2049, a sequel that delves deeply into the implications of memory and identity in a technologically advanced and dystopian world."
+The year is 2022, now defined by a catastrophic event known simply as the Blackout, marked not just by the absence of light but by the erasure of electronic data—a reset of culture and society."
 date: 2023-12-19
 tags:
   - archiving